FlowFuse/website/src/blog/2023/02/flowforge-1-4-0-released.md

 - Added a check to ensure the team slug is unique. [#1609](https://github.com/flowforge/flowforge/issues/1609)

+- Optionally set snapshot as target at creation [#1527](https://github.com/flowforge/flowforge/issues/1527)

+- With FlowForge v1.4 some changes were made under the hood to speed up the recovery of Node-RED instances.
+On terminal failures of an instance it will now be automatically be redeployed with the correct flows.
+This uses Kubernetes features and is also available if you've installed through [kubernetes](https://flowforge.com/docs/install/kubernetes/).
+To migrate the old style of deployments to this system a restart or stack upgrade is needed.

 ## Bug Fixes

 We've fixed the following bugs in this release.